-If you are injured or recovering from a strenuous workout, you can use your iPhone and Apple Watch to detect your recovery progress.
+If you are injured or recovering from a strenuous workout, you can use your iPhone to detect your recovery progress.
 This is particularly true if the injury has impacted your ability to walk with ease.

 As someone who has a bit of osteoarthritis in the ankle from sports injuries, I am acutely aware of how much I tend to limp in the early hours of a cold winter morning.